rulerofoz/AnotherStockMix/README.md

 2. Format your MicroSD card to FAT32.
 3. Copy `trimui_tg3040.awimg` to the root directory of your MicroSD card.
 4. Turn off your Brick.
-5. Insert the MicroSD card and turn on the Brick.
+5. Insert the MicroSD card and turn on the Brick while holding Vol (-).
 6. Let it update, then delete the file.

 ## Credits